oliverjam/jaredhill-v2/src/work/standard-bank.md

 ### Focusing on outcomes rather than features

-There are enough problems that consulting companies experience as a result of their business model to fill a very hefty book, and a lot of this comes back to the requirement to *sell. *To explain for those lucky enough to have avoided consulting, part of the planning of a project happens during the pitch process, and therefore a team is often beholden to the promises made during a pitch.
+There are enough problems that consulting companies experience as a result of their business model to fill a very hefty book, and a lot of this comes back to the requirement to *sell*.
+To explain for those lucky enough to have avoided consulting, part of the planning of a project happens during the pitch process, and therefore a team is often beholden to the promises made during a pitch.

 For a digital project, these promises are often made by people who are not going to be closely involved in the process, and can often included lists of ‘expected features’, for example, an onboarding, a home page, etc. This hobbles a product before it has even had a chance to get started, by prescribing features before any design thinking has taken place.